Sakari Tiikkaja, The Finnishing Touch

 I strongly recommend to get the basics together first.
 Colors, composition, modeling basics, lighting, texturing… There is enough to explore for the rest of your life in 3D.
 Also keep your eyes open.
 It’s amazing what we don’t see even if we are looking hard.

 Thanks for your time, Sakari.
-We look forward to seeing more of your work on the Cafe!
+We look forward to seeing more of your work!

 The pleasure was all mine.